Polycystic Ovarian Syndrome is also known as Polycystic Ovarian Disease, Stein Leventhal Disease or Ovarian Dysmetabolic Syndrome.

 Causes of Polycystic Ovarian Syndrome

-Aother cause of PCOS is believed to be obesity.
+- Obesity : An important related factor is obesity.
 Since fatty tissues produce estrogen, excessive fat increases the level of estrogen in the blood.
 This then starts off other hormonal variations.
 But, it has not been established whether obesity is the result or the cause of Polycystic ovarian Syndrome.

 Symptoms of Polycystic Ovarian Syndrome(PCOS)